PatyTheImp/WorldEditPrivate/SE2425_60593_62111_62909_65330_65969_66081/Milestone2/CodeMetrics/DanielAgostinho/CodeMetrics.md

 ### Potential trouble spots:

-- In figure 1 we can observe that the last two (TooManyFields and TooManyMethods) have the highest number and largest spread of outliers, thus we can conclude that this metric is unreliable for identifying those code smells.
+- In figure 1 we can observe that the last two (TooManyFields and TooManyMethods) have the highest number and largest spread of outliers, thus we can conclude that this metric is unreliable for identifying those code smells, as it can indicate that there is and inconsistency in measurement and a lack of specific which can lead to false positives.

 ### Relation with code smell: